-SpecMixup, or simply the overlaying of two spectrograms, was performed alongside the addition of Gaussian noise, creating more examples of far-field or low-SNR recordings.
+SpecMixup, or simply the overlaying of a negative spectrogram on top of a positive spectrogram, was performed alongside the addition of Gaussian noise, creating more examples of far-field or low-SNR recordings.
 Because completely reducing the discerning features of already low-SNR Yellowhammer calls completely through the augmentation process was unwanted, the intensity of the augmentation was filtered based on a simple calculation for an SNR estimate.
 For each positive spectrogram in every training dataset batch, the flattened max and median were calculated.
 If the difference between the two was greater than the 70th percentile across all positive samples, background noise and SpecMixup augmentation bounds were modified, increasing in intensity.
 This produced low-SNR Yellowhammer recordings only from pools of relatively high-SNR Yellowhammer recordings.
 Each augmentation had a 30% chance of occurring, and neither negative samples nor validation dataset samples were augmented.